Juan Mata: 2017–20: Later years and contract extension

 Mata scored his third brace of his Manchester United career, scoring both goals in a Boxing Day fixture against Leicester City.
 However, his efforts were cancelled out by a late equaliser from Harry Maguire which saw the match finish 2–2.
 Mata finished the season with three goals in 40 appearances for the Red Devils, as United finished second in the Premier League and lost in the 2018 FA Cup Final against his former club, Chelsea.

 On 6 October 2018, Mata scored United's first goal in a 3–2 comeback win over Newcastle United.
 On 7 November, Mata scored the equaliser from a free kick in another late comeback 2–1 win over Juventus in a Champions League group stage fixture.
 Mata also scored in a 4–1 win over Fulham on 8 December, before scoring his final goal of the season in a 1–1 draw against his former club Chelsea on 28 April 2019.

 On 19 June 2019, it was confirmed that Mata had signed a new two-year contract with Manchester United, keeping him at the club until June 2021 with the option of a further year.
 This ended months of speculation over his future.

 Mata's first goal of the 2019–20 season came from the spot in 4–0 win over AZ in United's final Europa League group stage game.
 Mata later scored the only goal in January in an FA Cup third round replay against Wolverhampton Wanderers.
 Mata then scored in United's final game before the temporary suspension of football due to the COVID-19 pandemic in a 5–0 victory over LASK.

 2020–21 season

-After scoring against Luton and Brighton in the third and fourth round of the League Cup respectively, Mata received praise for his performance in a comeback 4–1 win against Newcastle United in the Premier League on 17 October 2020.
-Whilst not scoring he provided an assist for Maguire's equaliser as well as being involved in the build up for all other goals.
+After scoring against Luton Town and Brighton and Hove Albion in the third and fourth round of the EFL Cup respectively, Mata received praise for his performance in a comeback 4–1 win against Newcastle United in the Premier League on 17 October 2020.
+Whilst not scoring he provided an assist for Harry Maguire's equaliser as well as being involved in the build up for all other goals.
 Manager Ole Gunnar Solskjær described his game as "fantastic" while Sky Sports said United's win was "largely thanks to [Solskjær's] decision to turn to Mata".
 On 23 May 2021, he scored his only Premier League goal of the season, a penalty in a 2–1 away win over Wolverhampton Wanderers.